 RESULTS

 A total of 652 patients with T2DM were enrolled.
 Among them, 167 (25.6%) patients had SCAC.
 Logistic regression analysis demonstrated that myosteatosis, age, duration of diabetes, cigarette smoking, and alcohol consumption were independent risk factors of SCAC.
 Myosteatosis was significantly associated with an increased risk of SCAC (OR = 2.381, P = 0.003).
-The association between myosteatosis and SCAC was significant in the younger patients (OR = 2.672, 95%CI (1.477, 4.834), P = 0.002), but not the older patients (OR = 1.456, 95%CI (0.863, 2.455), P = 0.188), and was more prominent in the population with lower risks of atherosclerosis.
+The association between myosteatosis and SCAC was significant in the younger patients (OR = 2.672, 95%CI: 1.477-4.834, P = 0.002), but not the older patients (OR = 1.456, 95%CI: 0.863-2.455, P = 0.188), and was more prominent in the population with lower risks of atherosclerosis.
 The decision tree analyses prioritized older age as the primary variable for SCAC.
 In older patients, cigarette smoking was the main contributing factor for SCAC, while in younger patients, it was myosteatosis.

 CONCLUSION